mui/mui-x/docs/data/charts/composition/composition.md

 #### The `ChartContainer` helper

 This component is a composition of the two previous components.
-It can be used instead of them when you don't need to customize anything outside the chart's graphical elements.
+It can be used instead of them when there is no need to customize anything outside the chart's graphical elements.

 ```jsx
 <ChartContainer>{children}</ChartContainer>